jqiu7610/20240418_loan_portfolio_app/README.md

 # 20240418_loan_portfolio_app
-https://hv7mam8jcr.us-west-2.awsapprunner.com
+Please visit this URL to see the final product. https://hv7mam8jcr.us-west-2.awsapprunner.com

 This project utilizes the German Credit Data from Kaggle to construct a loan portfolio.
 Analysis for the portfolio's characteristics are performed and responsive visual outputs are displayed below.
 Built using Python, Javascript, CSS, Flask, and hosted using AWS.